Joint Chiefs of Staff

 Command Sergeant Major, U.S. Army

-1st Senior Enlisted Advisor to the Chairman of the Joint Chiefs of Staff (SEAC)
+1st Senior Enlisted Advisor to the

 October 2005 - April 2008